 Commission Proposal EP Mandate Council Mandate Comments/suggestions impacts.
 At the same time, this transition affects women and men differently and has a particular impact on some disadvantaged groups, such as older people, persons with disabilities and persons with a minority racial or ethnic background.
-It must therefore be ensured that the transition is just and inclusive, leaving no one behind. with a modern, resource-efficient and competitive economy, where economic growth is decoupled from resource use while leaving no one behind in a just transition that also addresses energy poverty It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and well-being of citizens from environment-related risks and impacts.
-At the same time, this transition affects women and men This transition affects women and men This transition affects workers from various sectors and each gender differently and has a particular impact on some disadvantaged and vulnerable groups, such as older people, persons with disabilities and, persons with a minority racial or ethnic background and low and lower-middle income individuals and households.
+It must therefore be ensured that the transition is just and inclusive, leaving no one behind. with a modern, resource-efficient and competitive economy, where economic growth is decoupled from resource use while leaving no one behind in a just transition that also addresses energy poverty It also aims to protect, conserve and enhance the Union's natural capital, and protect the health and wellbeing of citizens from environment-related risks and impacts.
+At the same time, this transition affects women and men This transition affects women and men This transition affects workers from various sectors and each gender differently and has a particular impact on some disadvantaged and vulnerable groups, such as older people, persons with disabilities-and, persons with a minority racial or ethnic background and low and lower-middle income individuals and households.
 It also imposes greater challenges on certain regions, in particular structurally disadvantaged and peripheral regions, as well as islands.
 It must therefore be ensured that the transition is just and inclusive, leaving no one behind. impacts.
 At the same time, this transition affects women and men differently and has a particular impact on some disadvantaged groups, such as older people, persons with disabilities and persons with a minority racial or ethnic background.
+It must therefore be ensured that the transition is just and inclusive, leaving no one behind. also aims to protect, conserve and enhance the Union's natural capital, and protect the health and wellbeing of citizens from environment-related risks and impacts.
+At the same time, that transition has gender equality aspects as well as a particular impact on some disadvantaged and vulnerable groups, such as older people, persons with disabilities, persons with a minority racial or ethnic background_and low and lower-middle income individuals and households.
+It also imposes greater challenges on certain regions, in particular structurally disadvantaged and peripheral regions, as well as islands.
 It must therefore be ensured that the transition is just and inclusive, leaving no one behind.